SapitoSucio/froggo-guides/docs/script_commands.md

 \***divorce**({**<char_id\>**})

 This function will "un-marry" the invoking character from whoever they were married to.
-Both will no longer be each other's marriage partner, (at least in current SVN, which prevents the cases of multi-spouse problems).
+Both will no longer be each other`s marriage partner, (at least in current SVN, which prevents the cases of multi-spouse problems).
 It will return `1` upon success or `0` if the character was not married at all.